A-kly/School-Vault/PSYCH 258/Topic 6 Short-Term & Working Memory.md

 Memory includes:

-- structures (called “------”) that hold knowledge
+- structures (called “stores”) that hold knowledge
 - processes that operate on knowledge
 - may also refer to the knowledge itself